|

 take our snowshoes off and walk up the bluff in our boots.
 We returned to

-about 4:30 PM.
+camp about 4:30 PM.
 We saw no

 wild game on the hike except a few squirrels and snowshoe rabbits.
 We crossed a